The Signal (2014 film): Plot

 Nic and Jonah hug as the latter, fatally wounded, prepares for his final stand, allowing Nic and Haley to escape.
-Jonah uses his prosthetic alien-tech arms to subdue the soldiers.
-As Nic and Haley approach the bridge that leads to the outside world, they run into Damon and his military men, who blow out the truck's tires with spikes.
-Haley is ultimately evacuated by helicopter beyond the canyon, and knowing that Nic has mastered the use of his legs, Damon attempts to discourage Nic, saying "You can't reach her."
-After hearing a loud horn coming from the sky, Nic looks at Damon’s nametag and he realizes that Damon is NOMAD (Damon spelled backwards).
-Damon explains that it was Nic who came looking for him, and that was his fault, he then adds that Nic is "the perfect integration of human will and alien technology… Our finest achievement."
-Agitated and emotionally compromised, Nic uses his bionic legs to sprint at supersonic speed across the bridge, where he breaks through an invisible barrier.
+Jonah uses his prosthetic high-tech arms to subdue the soldiers.
+As Nic and Haley approach the bridge that leads to the outside world, they run into Damon and his armed personnel, who blow out the truck's tires with spikes.
+Haley is evacuated by helicopter beyond the canyon, and knowing that Nic has mastered the use of his legs, Damon attempts to discourage Nic, saying "You can't reach her".
+After hearing a loud horn coming from the sky, Nic looks at Damon’s name tag and he realizes that Damon is NOMAD ("Damon" spelled backwards).
+Damon explains that it was Nic who came looking for him, and then adds that Nic is "the perfect integration of human will and alien technology… Our finest achievement".
+Agitated, Nic uses his bionic legs to sprint at supersonic speed across the bridge, where he breaks through an invisible barrier.

 Nic finds himself inside a larger exterior facility.
-Housed within it can be seen "Area 51", the Earth-like world within the canyon city.
-Damon walks up to Nic and he removes his helmet to reveal that he is actually a robotic alien with a human-like face.
+Housed within it can be seen the Earth-like world within the canyon city.
+Damon walks up to Nic and removes his helmet to reveal that he is actually a robotic alien with a human-like face.
 Nic turns around, and through the glass sees stars and outer space.
 He realizes he is not in a government facility, but is actually on an immense alien spacecraft numbered 2.3.5.41 (matching the numerical tattoo on his arm) that is docking at their home world.
 A zoom-out view reveals the entire ship, with a parabolic sun shield on top and a large alien city, complete with skyscrapers, pointing away from the alien sun.
 Another, similar city-ship can be seen in the distance.